 - The overall number of attendees.
 Larger gatherings (for example, more than 250 people) offer more opportunities for person-to-person contact and therefore pose greater risk of COVID-19 transmission.

 - The number of people attending who are at greater risk of more serious illness after contracting COVID-19.
-Older adults and persons with severe pre-existing health conditions are thought to be at increased risk.
+Older adults and persons with serious underlying medical conditions might be at higher risk for severe illness from COVID-19.

 - The density of attendees within a confined area.
-Based on what is currently known about the virus, spread from person-to-person happens most frequently among close contacts (within 6 feet).
+Spread from person-to-person happens most frequently among close contacts (within 6 feet).

 - The potential economic impact to participants, attendees, staff, and the larger community.